 How has and will Moore's Law impact computerized decision support?

-In 1965, Gordon Moore wrote a paper for Electronics magazine in a feature “The experts look ahead” titled “Cramming more components onto integrated circuits”.
+In 1965, Gordon Moore wrote an article for Electronics magazine in a feature titled “The experts look ahead”.
+Moore's article was titled “Cramming more components onto integrated circuits”.
 He began “The future of integrated electronics is the future of electronics itself.
 The advantages of integration will bring about a proliferation of electronics, pushing this science into many new areas.
 Integrated circuits will lead to such wonders as home computers ...”

 Gordon Moore helped found Fairchild Semiconductor and then Intel.
 His efforts and those of his colleagues made sure integrated circuit technology evolved and improved at the predicted rate of progress.